cespenar/demo_typing_in_python/README.md

 * They help finding bugs (but they cannot replace testing)
 * They allow more IDEs to have more accurate and smarter suggestion engine
 * Very high cognitive cost of annotating some simple, but powerful functions and APIs
+* Should you use type hints?
+Yes, but...

 ### Sources